bbrtj/vim-simple-workspace/README.md

 ## Mksession compatibility

-This plugin uses raw `Mksession!` to store workspaces' data, and as a consequence shares all it's limitations.
+This plugin uses raw `Mksession!` to store workspaces' data, and as a consequence shares all its limitations.

 For example, `Mksession` currently cannot save state of NERDTree window and therefore shows an empty window in its place after loading.
 If this or any other incompatibility is a problem for you, consider using another plugin or work around it by setting up commands to close plugin's window before saving a workspace (and, with autosave, autocmd to close plugin windows on `VimLeavePre`)